cloudfoundry/docs-cloudfoundry-concepts/architecture/cloud-controller.html.md

 - app packages - unstaged files that represent an application

-- droplets - the result of taking an app package and staging it (processesing a buildpack) and getting it ready to run
+- droplets - the result of taking an app package and staging it (processing a buildpack) and getting it ready to run

 The blob store uses the [Fog](http://fog.io/) Ruby gem such that it can use abstractions like Amazon S3 or an NFS-mounted file system for storage.